Lucien Castaing-Taylor and Véréna Paravel:

 401 Harrison Street, Syracuse, NY

-Urban Video Project (UVP) and parent organization, Light Work, are pleased to announce the exhibition of “Leviathan” by filmmakers Lucien Castaing-Taylor and Vérena Paravel of Harvard’s Sensory Ethnography Lab from September 17 – October 24, 2015.
+Light Work’s Urban Video Project (UVP) is pleased to announce the exhibition of Leviathan by filmmakers Lucien Castaing-Taylor and Vérena Paravel of Harvard’s Sensory Ethnography Lab from September 17 – October 24, 2015.

-Castaing-Taylor will discuss his practice and take questions from the audience at a special free screening of “Leviathan” in the Everson’s Hosmer Auditorium on Thursday, October 15 at 6:30pm.
+Castaing-Taylor will discuss his practice and take questions from the audience at a special indoor screening of Leviathan followed by a Q&A in the Everson’s Hosmer Auditorium on Thursday, October 15 at 6:30pm.

 About the Work